Karma Tenkyong: Invasion of Tsang

-Defeat and death
+Death

 While the conflict was going on, a large Tibetan delegation was dispatched to the Manchu Emperor in Mukden, Hong Taiji.
 The delegates brought letters from Dalai Lama, the Tsangpa and the Karmapa, asking for the emperor's mediation.
 However, the Manchu ruler did not wish to take the sides in the ongoing conflict.
 In the first month of the water-horse year 1642, Shigatse and the nearby Karmapa monastery Tashi Zilnon were taken.
 On the 25th day of the second month, the fortress itself surrendered and Karma Tenkyong was captured with his family and retainers.
 He was imprisoned in the fortress Neu near Lhasa.
 With this feat Güshi Khan united most of Tibet under the spiritual authority of his patron Ngawang Lobsang Gyatso.
 Later in the same year, a Karmapa uprising took place in several districts.
 The incensed Güshi Khan gave orders to execute Karma Tenkyong together with his ministers Dronyer Bongong and Gangzukpa.
 The ex-ruler was administered the capital punishment ko-thumgyab-pa, which in Tibet is reserved for upper class offenders.
 He was put in an ox-hide bag and thrown in the Tsangpo river near Neu.